shinji-Yama77/kitchen_managment/readme.md

 - Current inventory stores the category of your food based on food pyramid (protein, vegetables, dairy, grain) for filtering purposes
 - Current inventory optionally stores the expiration date of your item

+**Key points**

+- Inventory has select options for the unit based on what measurement type you select for the item to simplify conversions

+- Same measurement type allows for less conversion, less errors since cross measurement type calculation requires density for the specific food